 BISIA 344 Video Art Explores the use of video as a contemporary art form.
-Focuses on the development and critique of creative projects in a practice-oriented setting.
-C. Bodle (5) VLPA
+Focuses on the development

 BISIA 350 Photography and Digital Art Explores the use of photography and 2D digital imaging as contemporary art forms in a practice-based arts workshop.
 Emphasizes creative and conceptual engagement.
 Hiebert (5) VLPA